 At Trinity Lutheran College, our senior students are encouraged to select the right pathway for them.
-Students in Year 11 and 12 may choose to follow a VET pathway and not receive an ATAR.
+Students in Year 11 and 12 may choose not to receive an ATAR.
 This pathway may be more suitable to students wanting to gain a trade or work pathway.
 Alternatively, some students may select to complete a Diploma subject during Year 11 and 12, which provides an alternative pathway to university entry.